 -In some countries, Customs will hold packages or open them.
 Please make sure you know the policies in your country and allow time for holdups.

 -Correct information is a must.
 If you do not correctly measure, weigh, or calculate- it is not my problem.
 It is up to the buyer to measure their body for the necessary measurements PRIOR to buying.
-I will not accept returns or refunds based on sizing mistakes.
+I will not accept returns or refunds based on measuring mistakes made by the buyer.

 -If your item is lost in shipping or damaged I won’t be held accountable.
 Buyers should prepare and be ready for these sorts of things when purchasing goods online and through the mail.
 Shipping insurance is always a good option when getting an item shipped.
 Buyers must alert me ahead of time if they want insurance, as it will be added into the final cost.